Contents

 We are not allowed to review insurance policies or any third-party cover because we are not insurance experts.

-We are Africa safari organizers and not otherwise.
-It’s best that you contact the insurer and review it with them since they own the policy and will offer you much more knowledge than we do.
+We are African safari organizers and not otherwise.
+It’s best to contact the insurer and review it with them, since they own the policy and will have much more information than we do.

 What if I don’t want travel insurance?

-Arranging insurance is a condition of booking travel with Blessing Safaris and if you do not take out a travel insurance policy we reserve the right to cancel your holiday as per our Terms & Conditions
+Arranging insurance is a condition of booking travel with Blessing Safaris.
+If you do not take out a travel insurance policy, we reserve the right to cancel your holiday in accordance with our Terms & Conditions.

 How to understand travel insurance?

-The best way to understand your travel insurance coverage is by making sure you read and print the whole policy.
+The best way to understand your travel insurance coverage is to read and print the entire policy.

-You might think you’re fully covered but later you came to realize the policy you paid for is not what you wanted before.
+You might think you’re fully covered, but later you realize the policy you paid for isn’t what you wanted.
 Print your policy!

 Conclusion

-As we wrap up Travel Insurance for Africa, we believe that you have learned something from this article about your travel insurance.
+As we wrap up Travel Insurance for Africa, we hope you learned something from this article about your travel insurance.

 We can not emphasize enough how important it is for you to maintain peace and tranquility while in Africa.

-Travel like a Queen or King and let your insurance cover take care of the little troubles that are unforeseen.
+Travel like a Queen or King, and let your insurance cover the unforeseen little troubles.

 Now you have it.
 You can now continue with booking your trip to Africa or keep in touch with us today.